Data Science Curriculum & Specializations for Online Part-time Program

 Please see the academic catalog for additional information regarding the curriculum.
 Current students should refer to curriculum requirements in place at time of entry into the program.

-Students learn techniques for building and interpreting mathematical models of real-world phenomena in and across multiple disciplines, including linear algebra, discrete mathematics, probability, and calculus, with an emphasis on applications in data science and data engineering.
-This is for students who want a firm understanding or review of these fields of mathematics prior to enrolling in courses that assume
+Students learn how to build and interpret mathematical models of real-world phenomena in many areas.
+The course covers linear algebra, discrete mathematics, calculus and graph theory, with an emphasis on applications in data science and data engineering.
+It provides an introduction to these fields of mathematics prior to enrolling in courses that assume understanding of mathematical concepts.

 Prerequisites: None